schwaa/pptxcreator/memory-bank/progress.md

 ## In Progress
 1.  **Memory Bank Update:**
-    *   🔄 Updating all memory bank files to reflect current project state and learnings.
+    *   ✅ All memory bank files updated to reflect current project state and learnings (as of this update).
 2.  **Image Handling Refinement:**
-    *   🔄 Planning improvements for robust image path specification and embedding.
+    *   🔄 Actively defining strategy and planning implementation for robust image path specification and embedding.
 3.  **Testing Framework & Coverage:**
-    *   🔄 Test structure setup.
-    *   🔄 Planning for comprehensive unit and integration tests.
+    *   🔄 Expanding unit and integration tests.

 ## Pending Tasks (Major Next Steps)

-### Phase 1: Stabilization & Enhancement
+### Phase 1: Enhancements & Testing (Core functionality stable)
-1.  **Image Handling Implementation**
+1.  **Image Handling Implementation (Primary Focus)**
-    *   ⏳ Define how image paths are specified in `content.md`.
+    *   ⏳ Define how image paths are specified in `content.md` and represented in `presentation.json`.
-    *   ⏳ Update `processor.py` (LLM prompt) to extract image filenames/paths.
+    *   ⏳ Update `processor.py` (LLM prompt and parsing) to correctly extract and structure image information.
-    *   ⏳ Enhance `generator.py` for robust image finding (relative to project, `images/` folder, absolute) and embedding.
+    *   ⏳ Enhance `generator.py` for robust image finding (relative to project, `images/` folder, absolute paths) and embedding.
-2.  **Testing Suite Expansion**
+2.  **Testing Suite Expansion (High Priority)**
     *   ⏳ Write comprehensive unit tests for `analyzer.py`, `processor.py`, `generator.py`.
     *   ⏳ Develop integration tests for the full `analyze` -> `process` -> `generate` workflow.
-    *   ⏳ Test with various templates and content types.
+    *   ⏳ Test with various templates and content types (including images once implemented).
-3.  **Error Handling & Robustness**
+3.  **Error Handling & Robustness (Ongoing Refinement)**
-    *   ⏳ Review and improve error messages across all components.
+    *   ⏳ Review and improve error messages across all components for clarity and actionability.
-    *   ⏳ Strengthen validation for `layouts.json` and `presentation.json`.
+    *   ⏳ Strengthen validation for `layouts.json` and `presentation.json` if new edge cases are found.
-    *   ⏳ Improve fallback mechanisms.
+    *   ⏳ Improve fallback mechanisms where appropriate.

 ### Documentation
 1.  **User Guide Updates**